 Eric Karchmer, Ph.D., M.D.
 (China), L.Ac.

 Board member since 2015

 Eric is both a practitioner of Chinese medicine and a medical anthropologist, researching the contemporary practice of Chinese medicine in China.
 From 1995 – 2000, Eric was a medical student at the Beijing University of Chinese Medicine, where he earned a Bachelors of Medicine, focusing on both herbal medicine and acupuncture.
 Upon graduating, he set up his own Chinese medicine clinic in Chapel Hill, North Carolina in 2001.
 This medical training in Beijing also served as the foundation of his Ph.D. research for a degree in Anthropology at the University of North Carolina in Chapel Hill.
 Eric completed his Ph.D. in Anthropology from UNC in 2005.
 His publications have explored the various ways in which doctors of Chinese medicine have responded to the encounter with biomedicine.
-Eric joined the Anthropology Department at Appalachian State University in 2013 and has kept an active clinical practice in his new home of Boone, NC.
+Eric joined the Anthropology Department at Appalachian State University in 2013.
+While his research often takes him to Asia, he keeps an active clinical practice in Boone, NC.